 Aging Vision Rate Rapidly Increasing in the U.S.

-Those are some serious numbers and it’s important to understand what can be done to try to lower them.
-While many eye problems cannot be completely cured, there are some that can be prevented or have their onset delayed or the severity lessened.
+Those are some serious numbers and it’s important to understand what can be done to lower them.
+While many eye problems cannot be completely cured, some can be prevented or have their onset delayed or the severity lessened.
 You can lower your risk of developing these eye problems by making a few lifestyle changes and scheduling regular eye exams.

 No age group is exempt from eye disease.
 We all have to be careful, and that includes the elderly, Baby Boomers, GenX-ers, Millennials, and sadly, even children.
 But alarmingly, people are developing eye and vision problems such as cataracts at younger ages now.
 Macular degeneration can affect younger patients, as well.
 That’s why it’s especially important to take precautions as early as possible to ensure your eyes remain healthy and strong for as long as possible.